These instructions apply to the Tesla Model 3 (2017-2024).

-- Only clear the reminder after the relevant maintenance is done.
+- Only clear the reminder after the relevant maintenance is done — clearing it beforehand just hides the prompt without the work being finished.

 Resetting the Service Reminder